Tavenem/Wiki.Blazor/README.md

      If both the server and the local data store are unavailable, the wiki will remain operational, but will show no content and will not allow any content to be added.

      No automatic synchronization occurs from the local data store to the server (for instance when an offline client reestablishes network connectivity).
 If your app model requires synchronization of offline content to a server, that logic must be implemented separately.

+     The `DataStore` property may be configured using an overload of the `ConfigureDataStore` method on the action parameter, rather than set directly to an instance, if dependency injection should be used to obtain it.
+   - `DomainArchivePermission`: The minimum permission the user must have in order to create an archive of a domain.

+     This property does not apply when creating an archive for content without a domain, or for the entire wiki.

+     Since it would be prohibitive to check individual pages' permission, archiving only requires that a user has this level of permission (defaults to Read) for the target domain.
+This could represent a potential security breach, if individual pages within the domain are further restricted.
+It is strongly recommended that the ability to create archives is restricted in your client code in a manner specific to your implementation's use of domains, which guarantees that only those with the correct permissions can create archives.
    - `IsOfflineDomain`: A function which determines whether the given domain should always be retrieved from the local `DataStore`, and never from the `WikiServerApiRoute`.
    - `LoginPath`: The relative path to the site's login page.